 Greece – Greek Islands

 The thing with Greece is that we wouldn’t recommend one single island, but rather doing some island hopping between a couple of them.
-Each island in Greece has their own charm, their own atmosphere and are famous for their own thing.

 If you want to experience a bit of everything, then take mediterranean cruises around the Greek islands and explore the best of each island.

 Exploring the ancient sites in Crete, the white and blue houses and sunset views in Santorini, the nightlife in Mykonos, and the quiet villages and delicious food in Samos – would be some of my suggestions.

 Either arrange the trip beforehand or wing it and look for some cruise deals when arriving in one of the port towns.

 Spain – Barcelona

 For someone visiting Spain for the first time, the city of Barcelona is the given choice – there is simply no other city like it.